 The lush Asian garden, Common Patio, and Namaste Spa are comfortable spaces where guests gather and mingle.
 The inn offers lots of opportunities to socialize -- from the delicious free daily breakfast, to wine and cheese hour.
 In the Walt Whitman common room, guests can mingle and enjoy a glass of free sherry or port throughout the day.
 But this is no party house.
 The environment here is calm and Zen-like -- perhaps because the theme of the inn (naming rooms for famous writers and poets) attracts artists and those who like to sit alone and read.

 Former fashion and magazine journalists Rainer and Jurgen opened the inn in 1997, and their colleague Hans joined the team in 2002.
-Between the three of them, they’ve created an inspiring oasis in the middle of what can be a chaotic scene.
-During the summer months, P-town (as it is affectionately known) transforms into a non-stop party, with weekly events such as the highly anticipated Carnival in August.
-But once you step inside Carpe Diem, all the craziness just fades into the background as white noise, and instead, you’ve got a truly relaxing spot.
+However, it was recently taken over by new owners, a couple, who have maintained the work and service done by the previous owners.
+During the summer months, P-town (as it's affectionately known) transforms into a non-stop party, with weekly events such as the highly anticipated Carnival in August.
+But once you step inside Carpe Diem, all that boisterousness just fades into the background, replaced with a truly relaxing spot.

 On a quiet street, one block away from Commercial Street and two minutes from the beach